Japan

 Childcare Leave

-Employees may take childcare leave upon applying to their employer if the child he or she takes care of is less than one year of age.
+Employees may take childcare leave upon applying to their employer if the child they care for is less than one year of age.
 Generally, childcare leave can be taken until the child is 1 year old (up to the day before his/her birthday), but it can be extended to 2 years old.

 Supplemental Employee Benefits in Japan